How to Clean Gold Jewelry

 - Allow the jewelry to soak for about 20 minutes

-- After the soaking, dry the gold jewelry using a clean dry cloth
+- After soaking, dry the gold jewelry using a clean dry cloth

-- Allow the gold jewelry to air dry on a towel before you can using them
+- Allow the gold jewelry to air dry on a towel completely before wearing it

 - Start by combining a solution that is comprised of 1 part ammonia with 6 parts water in the bowl

-- Soak the gold jewelry into the solution for about 1 minute
+- Soak the gold jewelry in the solution for about 1 minute

 - Dry the jewelry using a soft polishing cloth

-Position the gold jewelry upside down so that they will air dry.
+- Position the gold jewelry upside down so that it will air dry.
 In doing so, it allows any remaining water to drain away without producing damage to the stone or end up stuck in the setting.

 For those hard-to-reach spots that are difficult to clean with just a simple soak or rubbing, you can use a soft bristled toothbrush and dampen it with warm water.
 Use the toothbrush to clean the hard-to-reach areas such as the gold engravings in which dirt and grime can accumulate.